X

 During a third-quarter earnings call Tuesday, Reeg said 2023’s race gave the company a “$17-$18 million lift” in quarterly EBITDA (earnings before interest, taxes, depreciation and amortization) over the same period in 2022.

-As for the impact of this year’s race, Reeg said he anticipates returns will be “flat-to-down.”
-He noted, however, that those estimates were “highly dependent” on the gambling numbers, which could fluctuate significantly due to an influx of affluent international gamblers who follow F1.
+As for the impact of this year’s race, Reeg said he expects returns will be “flat-to-down.”
+He said that those estimates were “highly dependent” on the gambling numbers, which could fluctuate significantly because of an influx of affluent international gamblers who follow F1.

 “I think we’re still looking at the same number,” he said during Wednesday’s third-quarter earnings call.